imrancse94/eastnetic/README.md

 ## Run Project
 After all configuartion done above.

-run : php artisan serve

-go to the link http://localhost:8000/
+go to the link <project-base-url>/public